Convert HEIC to JPG

-- Click "Convert & Download All" to process and save.
-With more than one file selected, the ZIP option appears — leave it checked to get a single ZIP, or uncheck to download files individually.
+Process and save.
+With more than one file selected, the ZIP option appears — leave it checked for a single ZIP, or uncheck to download files individually.

 When do you need to convert HEIC?

-iPhones have shot HEIC by default since iOS 11 in 2017.
-The format is technically excellent — roughly half the file size of JPG at the same visible quality — but adoption outside Apple's ecosystem has been glacial.
+iPhones have shot HEIC by default since iOS 11 in 2017 — roughly half the file size of JPG at the same visible quality, but adoption outside Apple's ecosystem has been glacial.
 Converting to JPG is the everyday tax of sharing iPhone photos with anyone not on an iPhone.

 - Sharing iPhone photos with Windows or Android users — most don't render HEIC natively, even in 2026.